CIT2318/associations/README.md

 echo "<p>".$exampleStudent->getFullName()."</p>";
 ```

 Have a look at class-diagram.png it shows relationships between a Student class and Module and Course classes.
-The class diagram show some methods but setter/getter methods aren't shown.
+The class diagram shows some methods for the classes but setter/getter methods aren't shown.

 We are going to implement these relationships in PHP code.